IBMRedbooks/zikipedia/dictionary/T.md

 &nbsp;

 ### Tape
-* These are tape based storage devices that are low cost but slow storage.
+* These are tape based storage devices that provide low cost but slow storage.
 Tapes are usually used for backup or anything that does not need fast or frequest access.

 ### Target Library
 * In SMP/E, this is used to refer to the libraries where an element will be installed.